Active Bystander

 Intervention Styles

 Intervention is not one size fits all.
-You can select an intervention style that works best for you, and for the situation at hand.
+You should select the intervention style that feels right for you, and works best for the situation.

 • Direct – You feel comfortable acting as the primary helper.